 If you’re in the parenting niche, take a look at these accounts you should follow.
 These are top influencers in the space.
-Connecting with them can help you grow your account to new levels.
+If you are not willing to buy followers then connecting with influencers can help you grow your account to new levels.
 Some IGers are choosing to give themselves an extra boost.
 You can use an instagram image downloader and some go as far as to buy Instagram likes app although it’s a hot debate on whether this is ethical or not.

 Even if you’re not in the mom bloggers space, and you just want to connect with parents, these are a few of our favorite Instagram parenting accounts that are a good places to start.